HR & People | 6Min Read

 Develop a captivating, beneficial, and visible company culture that articulates who you are and what you can offer in its every action, trait, and online platform.
 Take your brand and prominence seriously because 84 per cent of job seekers say the reputation of a company as an employer is crucial.
 Thus, 9 out of 10 candidates would apply for a job when it's from an employer brand that a company actively nurtures and updates.

-84percent of job seekers say the reputation of a company as an employer is crucial
+Reputation of a company as an employer is crucial and employer brand is important

 It is not all about the wages, especially for the largest generation in the workforce, millennials, and their younger counterparts, generation Z. These professionals care deeply about their experience, development, and what they can learn in a company.
 So, they will highly appreciate employee benefits that encompass these concerns.